Vincenzo Lancia

 Vincenzo Lancia (24 August 1881 – 15 February 1937) was an Italian racing driver, engineer and founder of Lancia.

 Vincenzo Lancia was born in the small village of Fobello on 24 August 1881, close to Turin; his family tree starts in Fabello around 1550.
 He was the youngest of four children (one sister and two brothers), his father being a soup canner who made his money in Argentina before returning to Turin to start his business.
 From an early age, Vincenzo showed a gift with numbers, and it was intended for him to become a bookkeeper, but developed an interest in machinery and engineering, and was fascinated with the new motor car.

 He eventually became an apprentice with Giovanni Battista Ceirano, a bicycle importer in Turin, and he was named bookkeeper in the company's brochure in 1898.
-He was also developing his skills at engineering, design and construction, and developed patience, perseverance and determination.
+He was also developing his skills in engineering, design and construction, and developed patience, perseverance and determination.
 Soon he could tackle most problems single-handedly.

 Once Lancia was sent to help Count Carlo Biscaretti di Ruffia, who owned a Benz.
 When they met in February 1899, they quickly became friends.
-He was to become important in Lancia's later career, and was credited with the design of the now familiar Lancia logo (1911).
+He was to become important in Lancia's later career and was credited with the design of the now familiar Lancia logo (1911).